Kobe Bryant Fast Facts

 April 13, 2016 - Scores 60 points in his final game, helping the Lakers defeat the Utah Jazz 101-96.

-June 2016 - Is ranked number ten on Forbes' list of the the world's highest paid athletes.
+June 2016 - Is ranked number ten on Forbes' list of the world's highest paid athletes.